tiny-dancer/notes/delivering-value.md

 #####  Smart endpoints and dumb pipes

 We are reusing this common service oriented architecture term for continuous delivery.
-In continuous delivery this is maintaining a simple ("dumb") pipeline and placing the deployment logic into a portable
+In continuous delivery this is maintaining a simple ("dumb") pipeline and placing the deployment logic into a portable execution component.

 - https://martinfowler.com/articles/microservices.html#SmartEndpointsAndDumbPipes
 ##### Methodologies